-DOWNLOADS For Trainees For Educational Supervisors More Guidance Docs Technical Help Docs Old Files
+DOWNLOADS For Trainees For Educational Supervisors More Guidance for Supervisors AND Trainees Technical Help Docs Old Files

 It is up to you which ES check-list you use.
 Each of us is different.
 Here are a variety of check-lists currently out there.
 Pick one that suits you.